-->

 In Javanese cosmology, Wuku Dukut is presided over by the protective deity Batara Baruna, a figure associated with resolve and vigilance.
 The traits of individuals born under this wuku reflect the essence of this divine influence: strength, determination, and resilience.
 These qualities define their interactions with the world, influencing their relationships, ambitions, and personal journeys.

 A phrase often associated with this wuku, "tunggul asri sesengkeraning nata", translates to "a pleasing appearance."
-This highlights the elegance and dignity with which Dukut individuals carry themselves.
+This highlights their natural elegance and composed presence, they tend to carry themselves with dignity that draws admiration without trying too hard.
 Their noble spirit and determination are their hallmarks, qualities that inspire both admiration and respect from others.

 • Resolute and resilient: Strong determination and unwavering resolve.